cc-archive/sotc-2014/www/_source/report.md

 We believe that sharing --- sometimes it happens in an instant, sometimes it spreads across generations --- is how society grows, how culture develops, and how innovation happens.
 We also believe that copyright can often get in the way, usually without the copyright-holder's intention.
 That's why we created the [Creative Commons licenses](https://creativecommons.org/licenses/).

 {% capture sidebar %}{% include pullquote.html align="right" quote="Millions of creators around the world use CC licenses to give others permission to use their work in ways that they wouldn't otherwise be allowed to.
-Those millions of users are the proof that Creative Commons works." tweet="Millions of creators around the world share their works openly under Creative Commons licenses." %}{% endcapture %}
+Those millions of users are the proof that Creative Commons works." tweet="Millions of creators share their works openly under Creative Commons licenses." %}{% endcapture %}
 {{ sidebar | markdownify }}

 Millions of creators around the world use CC licenses to give others permission to use their work in ways that they wouldn't otherwise be allowed to.
 Those millions of users are the proof that Creative Commons works.